 Aqua New Jersey’s well station and pressure filtration plant in Hamilton Township discharged its backwash wastewater to sand drying beds and then a stream.
 When discharges were found to exceed state water quality limitations, Mott MacDonald was retained to investigate alternatives.

-Due to problems obtaining Planning Board approval, we then conducted a study concluding that two dewatering lagoons, each 23 by 68 feet wide and 10 feet deep, could discharge decanted water to the sand drying beds, with ultimate discharge to the stream.
+Due to problems obtaining Planning Board approval, we then conducted a study concluding that two dewatering lagoons, each 23 by 68 feet (7 by 21 meters) wide and 10 feet (3 meters) deep, could discharge decanted water to the sand drying beds, with ultimate discharge to the stream.

 Phillipsburg: UV treatment and well monitoring facility